Parents have the right to home educate their children with special needs.

 We have additional private organizations listed here that offer developmental testing and counseling services.
 Sometimes families are able to have special education services partially or fully covered through their health insurance.

 Some families find they are able to provide therapies at home.
 There are several great sources in this article from Sped Homeschool.
 There are more good resources at Not the Former Things and Homeschooling with Dyslexia.
+Bright Hub Education is another good source for homeschool special ed information.
+The Home School Legal Defense Association (HSLDA) also has good information and offers consulting services.

 We also provide a Facebook group called Families Helping Families, a community support group for NH families with children with special needs.
 We are not sped professionals, but want to provide help, resources, and advise to each other as we guide and support our children with learning differences.
 It is not exclusively for homeschooling families, but open to anyone trying to support a child with special needs in any educational environment.